The Ring Screw Mechanism

 What's new about it?

 There are several examples in the patent literature of mechanisms involving rotating rings and screw rods.
-The special feature of the ring screw, which sets it apart from all previous mechanisms of this kind, is that it has been designed using a branch of mathematics called screw theory so that the contact between each ring and the rod is a theoretically perfect rolling contact, not just at one or two points, but at every point along a line.
-The fact that each ring makes a line contact with the rod means that larger forces can be transmitted; and the absence of sliding means that the loss due to sliding friction is zero.
-The combination of large thrust force and high speed implies high power transmission.
+The special feature of the ring screw, which sets it apart from all previous mechanisms of this kind, is that it has been designed (using a branch of mathematics called screw theory) so that the contact between each ring and the rod is a theoretically pure rolling contact, not just at one or two points, but at every point along a line.
+This line contact allows larger forces to be transmitted; and the pure rolling motion means that the loss due to sliding friction is zero.
+The combination of large thrust force, no sliding, and high speed implies high power transmission at high efficiency.

 Advantages